hapax/hapax.github.io/assets/form.md

 Philip Anderson was perhaps the first physicist to make this argument, in his famous article ["More is Different"](https://cse-robotics.engr.tamu.edu/dshell/cs689/papers/anderson72more_is_different.pdf). -->
-Since order has *explanatory* significance, it should presumably be tarred with the same ontic brush we apply to explanatory devices like electrons.
+Since order has *explanatory* significance, it should presumably be tarred with the same ontic brush we apply to things like electrons.

 Of course, one may object that explanation does not equal existence.
 I can handily explain the continual disappearance of my socks by